Testing for stationarity of functional time series in the frequency domain: Notation and setup

-Under weak dependence conditions expressed through higher-order cumulants, the fDFTs evaluated at distinct frequencies yield asymptotically independent Gaussian random elements in $H_\cnum$ \citep{pt13}.
-The fDFT sequence of a Hilbert space stationary process is in particular asymptotically uncorrelated at the canonical frequencies $\omega_{j} = {2\pi j}/{T}$.
-For weakly stationary processes, it will turn out specifically that, for $j \ne j^\prime$ or $j \ne T-j^\prime$, the covariance of the fDFT satisfies $\inprod{\cov(D^{(T)}_{\omega_{j}},D^{(T)}_{\omega_{j^\prime}})g_1}{g_2} = O({1}/{T})$ for all $g_1, g_2 \in H$.
-This fundamental result will be extended to locally stationary functional time series in this paper by providing a representation of the cumulant kernel of the fDFT sequence in terms of the (time-varying) spectral density kernel.
+Under regularity conditions, a set of fDFTs evaluated at distinct frequencies yield asymptotically independent Gaussian random elements in $H$ and, for fixed $\omega$, one has $\Var(D^{(T)}_{\omega}) \to \F_{\omega}$ \citep{pt13}.
+The fDFT sequence of a Hilbertian-valued stationary process is in particular asymptotically uncorrelated at the canonical frequencies $\omega_{j} = {2\pi j}/{T}$.
+Consequently, provided the series is weakly stationary, for $j \ne j^\prime$ or $j \ne T-j^\prime$, we have $\snorm{\cov(D^{(T)}_{\omega_{j}},D^{(T)}_{\omega_{j^\prime}})}_2= O({1}/{T})$.
+In other words, the lag-$h$ covariance operator of the fDFT converges in norm and hence weak operator topology to the zero operator as $T \to \infty$.
 Similar to the above, the reverse argument (uncorrelatedness of the functional DFT sequence implies weak stationarity) can be shown by means of the inverse fDFT.
-Using expression \eqref{eq:fDFT}, the covariance operator of $X_{t}$ and $X_{t^\prime}$ in terms of the fDFT sequence can be written as
+Using expression \eqref{eq:fDFT}, the covariance operator $\mathcal{C}_{t,h}$ of $X_{t+h}$ and $X_{t}$ can be written in terms of the fDFT sequence as

-where the equality in \eqref{eq:covkernel} holds in an $L^2$-sense when $\inprod{\E [ D^{(T)}_{\omega_{j}}\otimes D^{(T)}_{\omega_{j^\prime}}]g_1}{g_2}=0$ for all $g_1, g_2 \in H$ with $j\ne j^\prime$ or $j \ne T-j^\prime$ and where $I^{(T)}_{\omega_{j}} = D^{(T)}_{\omega_{j^\prime}}\otimes D^{(T)}_{\omega_{j^\prime}}$ is the periodogram tensor.
-This demonstrates that the autocovariance kernel of a second-order stationary functional time series is obtained and, hence, that an uncorrelated DFT sequence implies second-order stationarity up to lag $T$.
-Below, the behavior of the fDFT under the smooth alternative of locally stationary functional time series is derived.
-These properties will then be exploited to set up a testing framework for functional stationarity.
-Although this work is therefore related to \citet{dsr16} --- who similarly exploited analogous properties of the DFT of a stationary time series --- it should be emphasized that the functional setting is a nontrivial extension.